Akriti2509/Sales_Analysis_PowerBI/readme.md

 2. Open it in Power BI Desktop.
 3. Use the slicers to interact with the data and explore trends.

-## Files in This Repository
+## 🔗 Files in this Repository

-- sample_sale_dashboard.pbix – Power BI file
+- sales_dashboard_powerbi.pbix — Power BI dashboard file
+- sales_dashboard_summary.pptx — PowerPoint summary presentation
-- sales_data_sample.csv – Dataset used
+- sales_data_sample.csv — Sample sales dataset
-- Dashboard_Summary.pdf – PDF export of the dashboard
-- PPT_Summary.pptx – Presentation summary of key insights

 ## Tools Used